Aeromonas salmonicida Emmerich and Weible, 1890

 Biological

 Administration of bacteriophage to infected fish may also help control outbreaks.
-In a study that administered the bacteriophage HER 110 to A. salmonicida HER 1107 infected Brook trout (Salvelinus fontinalis), A. salmonicida populations declined by six log units (base 10) in 3 d.
+In a study that administered the bacteriophage HER 110 to A. salmonicida HER 1107 infected Brook Trout (Salvelinus fontinalis), A. salmonicida populations declined by six log units (base 10) in 3 days.
 Further tests within fish populations are necessary to better understand the implementations of this alternative therapy (Imbeault et al. 2006).

-The U.S. FDA approved vaccine cefuroxime administered to brood stock prior to spawning has proven to be very effective at reducing A. salmonicida prevalence (GLFHC 2006).
-Very good to excellent results controlling and preventing out-breaks of furunculosis have also been obtained using an autogenous vaccine, produced by Microtechnologies; this treatment was accompanied by an immune-enhancing feed administered for three weeks prior and three weeks post vaccination, as well as stock thinning to reduce overall stress (GLFHC 2006).
+The U.S. FDA-approved vaccine cefuroxime administered to brood stock prior to spawning has proven to be very effective at reducing A. salmonicida prevalence (GLFHC 2006).
+Very good to excellent results controlling and preventing out-breaks of furunculosis have also been obtained using an autogenous vaccine; this treatment was accompanied by an immune-enhancing feed administered for three weeks prior and three weeks post vaccination, as well as stock thinning to reduce overall stress (GLFHC 2006).

 Physical